TeYuanLiu/teyuanliu.github.io/content/blog/kubernetes.md

 ## Cluster

-We need a groups of machines to set up a Kubernetes cluster.
+We need a group of machines to set up a Kubernetes cluster.
 Each machine has its own CPUs, memory, disk storage, OS, and network device.

 ## Node